-Membership in the Southern Union Alumni Association is available to any person who has previously enrolled at the college.
+Membership in the Southern Union Alumni Association is available to any person who previously attended the college.
 The Association meets at least once yearly, usually during the summer.
 A major project of the Association is supporting a scholarship fund.

 Baptist Campus Ministries